VaMusaka/anecdotes/articles/metabase/index.md

     - Once you are happy with your settings **create instance**

+> **NOTE:** Download the [article's directory](https://github.com/VaMusaka/anecdotes/tree/gh-pages/articles/metabase) with the `install.sh` should take care of all the steps described below without needing any extra configurations.
+>
-> **NOTE:** In this repository is an `install.sh`  which will take care of all the steps described below with additional configurations.
-This script will install docker, PostgresQL, setup the database user and enable docker access to the database as well as install and run the Metabase container.
-To install with this method simple run `sudo ./install.sh`.
+> This script will install docker, PostgresQL, setup the database user and enable docker access to the database as well as install and run the Metabase container.
+>
+> To install with this method simple run `sudo ./install.sh`.
 Follow any instructions whenever prompted for input, alternatively, follow the steps below to install and configure each component on its own.

 1. Install Docker
    - Connect to your instance via ssh